 As mentioned in the title, poplar is an inexpensive soft hardwood that ranges from light cream to yellowish hue with green and gray streaks.
-It is a well-known utility wood perfect for furniture frames, pallets and many more.
+It is a well-known utility wood perfect for furniture frames, pallets, and many more.
 Poplar floorings are durable and will surely last for many years.

 Lombardy poplar and eastern cottonwood are widely used and readily available in the market.
-If you prefer light texture for your floor, poplar is an inexpensive choice and can provide a wonderful shine with little Varathane.
+If you prefer a light texture for your floor, poplar is an inexpensive choice and can provide a wonderful shine with a little Varathane.

 17. Aromatic Cedar

 One of the most popular species in North America, cedar is well known for its aromatic smell.
 With good durability, it is capable of resisting pest attacks and premature decay as well.
-Owing to all these characteristics, cedar is widely used in home constructions.
+Owing to all these characteristics, cedar is widely used in home construction.

 Aromatic red cedar is mainly used for domestic constructions and the pricing is above average.
 Imagine, getting home after a tiring day and you are welcomed with a refreshing aroma, WOW!

 After establishing itself in furniture and decorative items, rosewood has been recently used in flooring as well.
 Enjoy the unique fragrance of rose while you step your feet on the smooth flooring.
 It is mostly reddish-brown in color with unique grain patterns.